 The Fitness Zone

-There are many benefits of eating regular meals, it is a great way to keep your energy levels well balanced and your mind alert throughout the day, and it can also assist you to include the right balance of serves from the five food groups.
+There are many benefits of eating regular meals; it is a great way to keep your energy levels well balanced, your mind alert throughout the day and can help you to maintain a healthy metabolism.

 To improve your physical performance it’s important to plan your nutrition intake around your workouts.

-If weight-loss or fat loss is your goal, then the timing of a pre-workout snack is important, as if you eat too close to your workout, the energy you expend will be fueled directly by what is in your stomach, not by your fat stores.
-A pre-workout meal should be relatively high in energy (but not higher than the amount of energy required for the workout), and could include, a banana, fruit or yoghurt.
+If weight-loss or fat loss is your goal, then the timing of a pre-workout snack is important too.
+If you eat too close to your workout, the energy you expend will be fueled directly by what is in your stomach, not by your fat stores.
+A pre-workout meal should be relatively high in energy (but not higher than the amount of energy required for the workout), and could include a banana, fruit or yoghurt.

-Muscle glycogen is stored in your body but the best energy for performance will only last for 1 ½ - 3 hours during moderate to high intensity exercise.
-A snack high in carbohydrates and electrolytes, like bananas, muesli bars, energy bars, sandwiches or sport drinks, can be consumed to refuel the body.
+Muscle glycogen is stored in your body, but the best energy for performance will only last for 1 ½ - 3 hours during moderate to high-intensity exercise.
+A snack high in carbohydrates and electrolytes, like bananas, muesli bars, energy bars, sandwiches or sports drinks, can be consumed to refuel the body effectively.

-Post workout meals or snacks, are just as important as after training you need to refuel, repair and rehydrate your body.
+Post-workout meals or snacks are just as important as after training you need to refuel, repair and rehydrate your body.
 The food or drink that you consume after a workout will be best absorbed within 30 minutes after your workout.
 And of course, don’t forget to drink plenty of water for rehydration.